 I’m sorry I couldn’t answer you straight away, however having no read the article I will make the following comments in relation to your questions.

 As discussed as a male, 72-year old you are not likely to be in need of a midwife.
-However to address your points, Wirral Primary Care Trust.
-It is democratically accountable to the public through its board and publically elected governors.
+However to address your points about the Wirral Primary Care Trust.
+It is democratically accountable to the public through its board and elected governors who are elected by the public.

 GP consortia are accountable to the public through patient bodies too.